ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 *   Browser: To access data from anywhere on the cloud

-*   Terminal: For transferring your raw and processed data to and from the project.
+*   Terminal: For transferring your raw and processed data to and from the workspace.
 Also it can be used as a general terminal for other operations as well.

 ![Apps](../../img/El-MAVEN/Apps.png) <center>**Figure 5.** Provided Apps and functionalities</center>